Training and Certification

 You need additional certification for aerial pest control.

 A private applicator license does not cover all agricultural pesticide applications.
-In order to apply pesticides aerially, you must become licensed as a commercial or noncommercial applicator with an Aerial Pest Control category (12) endorsement.
+To apply pesticides aerially, you must become licensed as a commercial or noncommercial applicator with an Aerial Pest Control category (12) endorsement.
 To do this, you must pass exams for:

 • The General Standards category (00, required for all commercial/noncommercial applicator), and